 ASME B30.5 specifies that if a crane is not level within 1% of grade, the allowable capacities must be reduced.
 Therefore, whether lifting on rubber or outriggers, it is essential that the crane is level to within 1% of grade.
-The bubble level that is provided on the crane is calibrated to be accurate within 1% of grade.
+The bubble level indicator that is provided on the crane is calibrated to be accurate within 1% of grade.

 To properly level the crane, the boom must be positioned over the front of the crane, fully lowered to horizontal and fully retracted (for cranes fitted with a boom rest, the boom shall be stowed onto the rest).
-Raise and level the crane using the outriggers; refer to The crane also allows operations with the outriggers fully retracted., page 3-19.
+Raise and level the crane using the outriggers; refer to Setting the Outriggers, page 3-20.

 A working crane may settle during lifting operations.
 Frequently check the crane for level.
 When rechecking the crane for level, the boom must be positioned over the front of the crane, fully lowered to horizontal and fully retracted (for cranes fitted with a boom rest, the boom shall be stowed onto the rest).
-If necessary, relevel the crane using the procedures under The crane also allows operations with the outriggers fully retracted., page 3-19.
+If necessary, relevel the crane using the procedures under Setting the Outriggers, page 3-20.